MRC-CLIMB/docs/docs/walkthroughs/nextflow-custom-workflows/nextflow-custom.md

 Background reading: https://www.nextflow.io/docs/latest/operator.html#collect

-Take a look at the structure of the current workflow, and try to add the processes from `modules/abricate.nf` and `modules/quast.nf` to the workflow
+Take a look at the structure of the current workflow, and try to add the processes from `modules/abricate.nf` and `modules/quast.nf` to the workflow.

 ### Step 1: Add abricate process to the workflow (remember to add include statement!)

-A process declaration takes the general form :
+A process declaration takes the general form:
 ```
 PROCESS_NAME(INPUT_CHANNEL_1, INPUT_CHANNEL_2, …, INPUT_CHANNEL_N)
 ```
 where
-* **PROCESS_NAME:** name of the process as named in the module file
+* **PROCESS_NAME:** Name of the process as named in the module file.

-* **INPUT_CHANNEL_{1:N}:** Input channels to the process separated by commas
+* **INPUT_CHANNEL_{1:N}:** Input channels to the process separated by commas.

 E.g. `shovill(trimgalore.out.trimgalore_out)` uses the output channel `trimgalore_out` from trimgalore (as defined in the process in `modules/trimgalore.nf`) for its input channel.
 For abricate, we have the one input channel which is the output channel from shovill `shovill_out`

 ### Step 2: Add quast process to workflow

 Next, try to add the process from `modules/quast.nf` to the workflow.
-Quast takes as its input channel the output `shovill_quast` channel from shovill.
+Quast takes the output channel `shovill_quast` from shovill as its input channel.
 However, this time we also need to use an operator on the channel.
 In the process declaration, operators are used like so:
 ```
 PROCESS_NAME(INPUT_CHANNEL.OPERATOR)
 ```
 If we look at the script for the quast process in `modules/quast.nf`
 ```
+script:

+      """
       quast.py -t ${task.cpus} -o . --contig-thresholds 0 --no-html --no-plots *.fasta
+      """
 ```

 you’ll see from the `*.fasta` wildcard that quast can run on multiple fastas at once.
-As such, we want to gather the output fastas from all of our run shovill processes (in this example, the shovill process will run twice as we have two pairs of fastq to assemble).
+As such, we want to gather the output fastas from all our run shovill processes (note in this example, the shovill process will run only once as we have one pair of fastq to assemble, but if we had multiple pairs of fastqs the shovill process would run multiple times).
 To do this we will use the operator `.collect()`.

 Try running the pipeline again, to see if you’ve correctly added abricate and quast to the workflow.